-- Cats: Felines undergoing treatment for Upper Respiratory Infection as well as those who may need behavioral or emotional support.
+- Cats: Felines undergoing treatment for Upper Respiratory Infection (URI), as well as those who may need behavioral or emotional support.

 - Kittens: Underage and underweight kittens who need additional time to grow and mature.

 - Nursing Moms & Litters: Feline mothers and their underage kittens who need a calm, quiet, germ-free environment in which to grow up.

 - Dogs: Canines recovering from injuries or illness, as well as those who may need additional training or behavior modification.

 - Puppies: Underage canines who need to grow and gain weight.

 - Small Animals: Rabbits, Guinea pigs, birds, and other small pets who may be underage or who need a break from the shelter environment.